-Jarod is my other half, from South Australia via Sydney.
+Jarod was my other half, from South Australia via Sydney.
 The word that sums up our relationship is synchronicity.
 We met by fluke, online, with a 30 second window.
 He won my heart with his humour; I won his with a chicken salad.
 Like all good things, it came to end… but God did we LAUGH!

-Over the 4+ years of our relationship we’ve travelled the world, been spoilt rotten but above all we have had a bloody good laugh.
+Over the &+ years of our relationship we travelled the world, were spoilt rotten but above all we have had a bloody good laugh.
 At the centre of it all has been food – Christmas Day lobsters in Brazil, turkey and all the Christmas trimmings in the UK and countless meals at The Orange Pub in Pimlico – our local but also a favourite for their great food, great staff and great service.

 This recipe came about because Jarod saw a cauliflower he liked the look of (no seriously) and he had to have it.
 I suggested the below – it’s traditional, unctuous and with a hint of fieriness.